amethon/www/_reflections/journal-appendix.md

 The crew of a small research vessel in La Rochelle in 1873 would have been a diverse group of individuals with a range of skills and expertise, working together to operate and maintain the vessel and to conduct scientific research and exploration.

-Captain: The captain was responsible for the overall operation and management of the vessel, including navigating the vessel, managing the crew, and maintaining the vessel's equipment and systems.
+**Captain**: The captain was responsible for the overall operation and management of the vessel, including navigating the vessel, managing the crew, and maintaining the vessel's equipment and systems.

-First mate: The first mate was responsible for assisting the captain in the operation and management of the vessel.
+**First mate**: The first mate was responsible for assisting the captain in the operation and management of the vessel.
 The first mate may also have been responsible for supervising the deck crew and ensuring that the vessel was properly loaded and unloaded.

-Chief engineer: The chief engineer was responsible for maintaining and repairing the vessel's engines and other mechanical systems.
+**Chief engineer**: The chief engineer was responsible for maintaining and repairing the vessel's engines and other mechanical systems.
 The chief engineer may also have been responsible for managing the engineering crew and ensuring that the vessel was operating efficiently.

-Navigator: The navigator was responsible for navigating the vessel and ensuring that it stayed on course.
+**Navigator**: The navigator was responsible for navigating the vessel and ensuring that it stayed on course.
 The navigator may have used a variety of tools and instruments, including maps, compasses, and navigational aids, to plot the vessel's course and keep it on track.

-Scientists: The scientists on board the vessel were responsible for conducting the research and exploration activities.
+**Scientists**: The scientists on board the vessel were responsible for conducting the research and exploration activities.
 Scientists may have specialized in a particular field, such as oceanography, biology, or geology, and may have used a range of scientific instruments and equipment to collect data and samples.

-Deck crew: The deck crew was responsible for a variety of tasks related to the operation and maintenance of the vessel, including loading and unloading cargo, handling mooring lines, and performing general upkeep and maintenance on the vessel.
+**Deck crew**: The deck crew was responsible for a variety of tasks related to the operation and maintenance of the vessel, including loading and unloading cargo, handling mooring lines, and performing general upkeep and maintenance on the vessel.

-Cook: The cook was responsible for preparing and serving meals for the crew and scientists on board the vessel.
+**Cook**: The cook was responsible for preparing and serving meals for the crew and scientists on board the vessel.
 The cook must have ensured that the food was nourishing and satisfying, and that it met any dietary requirements of the crew and scientists.

-Medical officer: The medical officer was responsible for providing medical care and attention to the crew and scientists on board the vessel.
+**Medical officer**: The medical officer was responsible for providing medical care and attention to the crew and scientists on board the vessel.
 The medical officer may have been called upon to diagnose and treat illnesses and injuries, and must have been prepared to handle any medical emergencies that may have arisen.

 ## The Voyage